Fitness Reality X-Class Olympic Power Cage

 The powertec fitness rack is a free weight training machine!
 I wanted to mention the powertec because it is a very well made rack that has a lot of accessory options that can be added to it.
 The pull-up bar supports up to 400 pounds, which is more than the others I have looked at as well.
 The dip attachment and j-hooks both support up to 400 pounds as well.

 The pull-up bars are on the front and are separated to grab with each hand.
-It also comes with a dip attachment that fits on the side.
+It also comes with an attachment perfect for dips that fits on the side.
 So, you will want to have weight on the other side of the rack just to be safe when using it.
 It’s 84” tall x 50.6” wide x 50.8 deep inches deep.
 That gives you plenty of room inside the cage to exercise.

 Here are some of the accessories that you can purchase for the rack: